Meet Our Leadership Team.

 Shannon holds a Bachelor’s degree in Business Administration and Health Service Management.
 With immense experience in marketing and administration, she began her career at Woodland Pond as the Marketing Coordinator and transitioned into her role as Director of Marketing.
 Shannon’s personality, skills and desire to help senior adults are a perfect match for this position.
 She truly enjoys helping new residents plan their retirement at Woodland Pond.

-Shannon resides in Marlboro, with her husband, Dave, three children, Jayden, Juliana and Giavanna, her Australian Shepherd, Benji and Bernese Mountain Dog, Bruno.
+Shannon resides in Marlboro, with her husband, Dave, four children, Jayden, Juliana, Giavanna and Vincenzo, her Australian Shepherd, Benji and Bernese Mountain Dog, Bruno.

 Philip Mehl, LMSW, NHA, RAC-CT has worked in health care for over 25 years.
 He has experience working as a Social Worker and Director in long term care, acute care, medical surgical units, emergency departments and trauma centers.
 Philip did his undergraduate studies in Social Work at New York University and obtained his MSW from Columbia University.
 He received his Nursing Home Administrator’s License in 2008 and has helped facilities reach and maintain 5 Stars on the Medicare.gov website.
 Philip serves as a consultant for LeadingAge New York, where he assists other long term care facilities develop quality systems.
 He has been the recipient of Leadership awards from The American College of Health Care Administrators and The Healthcare Association of New York State.